 If you are selected, you will benefit from:

-- Bursaries for each year of your course for living costs
+- A £3,700 bursary towards your living costs for each year of your course

 - A £3,000 reduction in your fee for each year of your course